StatePulse.NET

 Important Notes

-• ISafeAction implementations are always dispatched safely, ignoring unsafe flags.
+- ISafeAction implementations are always dispatched safely, ignoring unsafe flag.

 Access State: